 Indian Post offers diverse investment options to cater to the varying needs of different investors.
 All Post office saving schemes guarantee returns as they are backed up by the government of India.
-Moreover, most of the post office investment schemes are tax exempt under Section 80C, i.e. tax exemption up to Rs.
+Moreover, most of the post office investment schemes are tax-exempt under Section 80C, i.e. tax exemption up to Rs.
 1,50,000 is allowed.
-Read on to know in detail about the various small saving schemes offered by Post Office are Public Provident Fund (PPF), Sukanya Samriddhi Yojana (SSY), National Savings Certificate (NSC), Post Office Time Deposit for a 5 Year Term and Senior Citizen Savings Scheme (SCSS).
+Read on to know in detail about the various small saving schemes offered by Post Office are Public Provident Fund (PPF), Sukanya Samriddhi Yojana (SSY), National Savings Certificate (NSC), Post Office Time Deposit for a 5 Year Term, and Senior Citizen Savings Scheme (SCSS).

 |Small Savings Scheme||Interest Rate||Tenure||Tax Deduction on Investment?||